 The route is quite steep from here and a real test of one’s endurance & strength.
 We came to know that this route is usually taken by locals and their cattle while the other one is an easy trail to the village.

 The weather changed suddenly from sunny to overcast.
 It started drizzling.
 Earlier we thought to wait for a while and let the rain subside but Paras insisted to move on so that we could reach early as it might get even worse.
-The weather in mountains changes just in few minutes.
+The weather in the mountains changes just in few minutes.
 After waiting for about 10 minutes we decided to move on but we could feel the fatigue so we rested for a few minutes in between, where we could.
 The weather was quite cold due to the drop in temperature because of the drizzle.
 We reached the Grahan village at about 3:40 PM.
 We took around 4 hours to reach Grahan from Kasol.
 There is something divine in the mountains that always motivates me to keep moving and the fatigue just vanishes in no time.

 Arriving in Grahan is a tranquil sight with its wooden houses, lush greenery, pure mountain air to breathe and beautiful vistas to witness.
 I was wondering, why can’t I be in this place forever which brings so much joy to me, irradiating all worldly worries.

 I enjoyed each & every moment of mine in Grahan.
 The villagers were simple and hospitable.
 There is no mobile connectivity in the village and it is better to make your phone calls before beginning the trek.
 Grahan houses various cafes and home stays.
 The Hebrew- English signage is all over the village.
-One wonders how it can happen in such a remote village located at such at such altitude.
+One wonders how it can happen in such a remote village located at such altitude.
 We were welcomed by the children playing in the temple complex of the village.
 We were totally mesmerized by the rustic beauty of the old traditional houses with pitched roofs.
 We learned that these houses are very old, some of them were 200 years old.
 The houses had surreal views and each one was picturesque.
 It seemed like a perfect little world.

 History of Grahan